-Engagement of resident and family councils and resident and family town halls
+Engagement of resident and family councils

-- We gather feedback from residents and families through satisfaction surveys, council meetings, town halls, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed. - Regular engagement ensures that improvements align with the collective experiences of residents and families. - The Resident Council meets monthly to discuss care preferences and expectations. - Family Council meets monthly with a break in December, July and August to discuss resident, family and caregiver feedback, concerns and expectations. - Updates on Quality Improvement plans are shared during these meetings, and feedback is documented in the minutes. - Resident and family input is prioritized as our primary source of feedback. - We collaborate closely with our Resident's Council and families to develop quality improvement strategies and keep all stakeholders informed about our plans and progress.
+- We gather feedback from residents and families through satisfaction surveys, council meetings, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed.

+- Regular engagement ensures that improvements align with the collective experiences of residents and families. - The Resident Council meets monthly to discuss care preferences and expectations.
+Family Council meets quarterly to discuss resident, family and caregiver concerns and expectations. - Updates on Quality Improvement plans are provided at these council meetings, and feedback is documented in meeting minutes.
+Resident and family input is prioritized as our primary feedback source.

-Employee Townhalls
+Employee Huddles